eduardosalaz/TSO-QAP/README.md

 ```
 this will ensure that Julia will search and install the project automatically every time.

-If this is not performed, then the Pkg mode must be accesed by entering ] inside Julia
+If this is not performed, then the Pkg mode must be accesed by entering ] inside Julia and every dependence manually added
 ```
 julia
 julia> ]